shivashant25/Nerdio-Lab/Hands-on lab/02-create-desktop-image.md

 * Single User Desktop (Pooled)
 * Single User Desktop (Personal)

+In this lab, you'll be creating a desktop image and a host pool in your NMM Acount.

 ## Exercise 1: Create Desktop Image

 In this exercise, you'll be creating a Desktop Image as per the specifications in your NMM Account.